learn-autism/learn-autism.github.io/content/posts/stats.md

 - In the UK, only **22%** of autistic adults in any kind of employment and only **16%** are in full-time employment
 - Only just over **1 in 5** autistic adults are in work, despite research showing the vast majority want to work.
 - Half of managers are uncomfortable employing a neurodivergent worker.

+Autism diagnoses are also not spread equally across different demographics.
+In the UK, children diagnosed with autism were:

+- **2.1%** black children
+- **0.85%** roma/irish children
+- **60%** more likely to be socially disadvantaged
+- **80%** male